Environmental Rights & Responsibilities (LAWS20009)

 On completion of this subject, students should be able to:

-- Introduce students to significant and foundation concepts in legal systems that regulate human relationships with land and the environment, and that seek to protect the environment or enable economic development;
+- Recognise significant and foundational concepts in legal systems that organise human relationships with land, the environment and animals, and compare with those that seek to protect these interests or enable economic development;

-- Examine the legal responsibilities of nations, governments and humans to protect the environment from harm and conserve aspects of the environment;
+- Consider the legal responsibilities of different levels of government and corporations to protect the environment from harm and conserve aspects of the environment;

-- Critically 'read' frames that various actors use in conflicts over interests in the environment;
+- Critically 'read' frames that various actors use in conflicts over interests in the environment, land and water, and non-human animals;

-- Critique environmental legal systems through case studies and explore opportunities to reform and reimagine the law so that it might better achieve its objectives.
+- Critique legal systems through case studies and explore opportunities for law reform.

 Generic skills

-- Conducting and presenting research on a topic of environmental rights and responsibilities, informed by independent analysis and critical thinking.
+- Skills in conducting and presenting research, informed by independent analysis and critical thinking;